 The first U.S. Congressional appropriation for Agent Orange-related programs in Vietnam was in 2007 to “address the health needs of nearby communities” of “Vietnam conflict-era chemical storage sites.”

-To date the U.S. has appropriated $315 million for the remediation of dioxin contaminated sites in Vietnam and health and disability programs.
-Three-quarters of this funding has been allocated for the clean-up of the dioxin contamination in Da Nang and Bien Hoa.
+To date, the U.S. has appropriated $496.3 million for the remediation of Dioxin contaminated sites in Vietnam and health and disability programs.
+Three-quarters of this funding has been allocated for the clean-up of the Dioxin contamination in Da Nang and Bien Hoa.

-The most recent round of funding, nearly $43 Million for the period of 2015-2023, is supporting both foreign and Vietnamese NGOs that are addressing the impact of Agent Orange and also expanding their services to include:
+Nearly $43 Million for the period of 2015-2023, supported both foreign and Vietnamese NGOs that are addressing the impact of Agent Orange and also expanding their services to include: